bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el19">19.
 Objects: Borrowing a method</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>It is probably worthwhile to define a new class GroupIterator.
+Iterator in-
+stances should have a property that tracks the current position in the group.
+Every time next is called, it checks whether it is done and, if not, moves past the current value and returns it.</p>
+<p>The Group class itself gets a method named by Symbol.iterator that, when
+called, returns a new instance of the iterator class for that group.</p>
 <pre>
 let map = {one: true, two: true, hasOwnProperty: true};<br>
 console.log(Object.prototype.hasOwnProperty.call(map, "one")); // → true